+The EPS targets are aimed at better sharing value with shareholders and linking this to the Company's operating results, while the SDGs targets are aimed at achieving the Company's environmental vision of "Lawson Blue Challenge 2050!

+-Save our blue planet!-" ((1) reducing CO2 emissions; (2) reducing food waste; and (3) reducing plastic use).
+In addition, we reviewed some of the targets in March 2023 and added the ratio of achievement of the core operating profit (indicator for operating income under Japanese GAAP that is calculated by subtracting the cost of sales and selling, general and administrative expenses from gross operating revenues) target.
+By setting the same target as for employees, we will aim to increase our corporate competitiveness.

-The EPS targets are aimed at better sharing value with shareholders and linking this to the Company's operating results, while the SDGs targets are aimed at achieving the Company's environmental vision of "Lawson Blue Challenge 2050!" ((1) reducing CO2 emissions; (2) reducing food waste; and (3) reducing plastic use (for containers, packaging and shopping bags)).
-Regarding 3 non-executive directors, Miki Iwamura, Satoko Suzuki, and Kiyotaka Kikuchi, variable compensation is not applicable as they are focused on their supervisory and advisory roles as the Company's representative directors and in the board of directors meetings.
+Regarding 3 non-executive directors, Miki Iwamura, Satoko Suzuki, and Kiyotaka Kikuchi, variable compensation is not applicable as they are focused on their supervisory and advisory roles as the Company's representative directors and in the board of directors' meetings.